GiuMangiaracina/Thesis/README.md

 This system simulates a distributed network of resources, on which run applications consuming data (DaaS)  which rely on the same data source.
-In order to simulate a distributed net of nodes far from each other, has been used a tool which injects latency among the nodes ([toxiproxy][proxy]).
+In order to simulate a distributed net of nodes far from each other, has been used a tool which injects latency among the nodes and the data source ([toxiproxy][proxy]).
 The computations consist in [Apache Spark][spark] applications , which calculate the average value of the cholesterol field of the provided data set, which consists in a large number of blood tests.
 The file containing the data set is stored in a [minIO server][minio], reachable from any application.
 Through the proposed algorithm, the decision systems associated to the applications are capable of taking decisions (distributed control), in order to restore their QoS requirements at run-time in response to requirements violations.
 The actions consists in data movement, duplication actions, and change reference copy actions toward the data set.